Breathing and Posture: Can Bad Posture Affect Your Breathing?

 Finally

 How you stand, sit, and walk can significantly impact how well your lungs work.
-Poor posture restricts lung expansion and affects the flow of air in and out.
-This is why posture correction, including posture exercises to help improve posture, is often recommended for those who experience pain or difficulty breathing due to limited chest movement.
+Poor posture restricts lung expansion and affects airflow in and out.
+This is why posture correction and exercises are often recommended for individuals experiencing pain or difficulty breathing due to restricted chest movement.

 In general, try sitting up straight when possible – even if just while working from home!